History of Rochester, Kent: Saxon

 In AD 560, King Ethelbert of Kent came to the throne of Kent.
 Around AD 600 he promulgated a code of about 90 laws defining crimes and punishments.
 The code was regarded as sufficiently significant that in the twelfth century (over 500 years later) they were written down in the Textus Roffensis, the "Book of [the church of] Rochester".
 Although the only surviving copy is the Textus, the laws are referred to by both Bede and Alfred the Great. Æthelberht's laws are thought to be both the earliest law code of any kind in any Germanic language and their wording the earliest surviving document in the English language.

 In AD 597, Augustine of Canterbury established the See of Canterbury, and in AD 604 sent Justus to found a cathedral and become the first bishop in Rochester, indicating the interest in the area on the part of the Roman mission organized from Canterbury.
 The foundations of a small early Kentish church, under the later Norman cathedral, are identified as belonging to Justus's cathedral, dedicated to St. Andrew; the original cathedral was 42 ft high and 28 ft wide.
 The apse is marked in the present cathedral.
 Under the Roman system, a bishop was required to have at his see a school for educating suitable persons for the ministry.
 In addition, to provide music a choir school was established which has become The King's School.
 The cathedral was served by secular canons, "a body of clergy who lived together but were unbound by any monastic rule".
-This contrasts sharply with the monasticism of the Celtic church one of the factors to figure in the struggle for control of the Church in England.
+This contrasts sharply with the monasticism of the Celtic church, which was one of the factors to figure in the struggle for control of the Church in England.
 It is notable that Bishop Felix of Burgundy provided to Sigeberht of East Anglia "master and teachers according to the customs of Kent".